RakhithJK/dbeaver-dbeaver-wiki/Command-Line.md

 You can add new environment variables in DBeaver.
 They can be used to resolve templates variables afterward.
 Name|Value|Example
 ----|-----|-------
--vars | Path to configuration file with environment variables, **recommended** for passing down private information like password | `-vars c:\some-path\some-file.conf`
+-vars | Path to configuration file with environment variables, **recommended** for passing down private information like password | `-vars c:\some-path\some-file.property`